 - Take the footpath from the back of the churchyard heading east across a field and a small meadow.
 Go past farm buildings and turn left onto Sherenden Road, passing Bank Farm.
 Follow the lane downhill, round to the left and under the railway line.
 Where it turns sharply right keep ahead on a footpath across a fruit farm to Hartlake Road.
 To visit the pub in Tudeley Hale go along the road to the right and return the same way.

 - Turn left out of the church and follow a grassy path to the back of the churchyard.
 Go out through a gate and continue in the same direction across a large field.
 On the far side go through a metal gate, across a small meadow and through another metal gate.

 - Keep ahead along the bottom of a grassy slope and through a parking area to the right of farm buildings.
-You are going out onto the lane ahead (Sherenden Road), but you are expected to take a short fenced path to the right of the driveway to bypass a locked fieldgate.
+Go out onto the lane ahead (Sherenden Road) via a short fenced path to the right of the driveway in order to bypass a locked fieldgate.
 Turn left onto the lane and follow it round a left-hand bend, passing an attractive farmhouse (Bank Farm).

 - Carry on along the country lane for 500m, passing under a railway bridge and following it round a left-hand bend.
 Where the lane turns sharply right keep ahead through a gap in a tall hedge onto a signposted footpath.

 - Continue in this direction through a large fruit farm for 300m, with trees and bushes on both sides.
 On the far side go through a gap in the hedge and keep ahead along the right-hand edge of a field for a further 300m, eventually coming out onto a lane (Hartlake Road).
 There is a pub 125m off to the right in Tudeley Hale, with the onward route being the continuation of the footpath opposite, slightly to the right.